Alvin Walton

-Alvin Earl Walton (born March 14, 1964) is a former American football safety in the National Football League (NFL) for the Washington Redskins and the Baltimore Stallions of the Canadian Football League (CFL).
+Alvin Earl Walton (born March 14, 1964) is an American former professional football player who was a safety for the Washington Redskins of the National Football League (NFL) and Baltimore Stallions of the Canadian Football League (CFL).
 He played college football at Mt.
 San Jacinto College and the University of Kansas.
 Walton is among a select group who have won both an NFL and CFL championship.

 Early life

 Walton was born in Riverside, California, and attended Banning High School in Banning, California.

 College career

 After graduating from high school, Walton attended and played college football at Mt.
 San Jacinto College for two years, before transferring to the University of Kansas.
 He was ruled academically ineligible to compete during what would have been his senior year in 1985, and he never earned a degree.

 Professional career

 NFL

-Walton was drafted in the third round (75th overall) of the 1986 NFL Draft by the Washington Redskins and won Super Bowl XXII and XXVI with the team.
+Walton was drafted in the third round (75th overall) of the 1986 NFL draft by the Washington Redskins and won Super Bowl XXII and XXVI with the team.
 After being release by the team in 1992, he worked for Federal Express and the U.S. Postal Service and attended barber school.